jeasonstudio/cnlint/README.md

-# cnlint
+<h1 align="center">CnLint</h1>

-Lint tool for markdown with Simplified Chinese and English
+Lint tool for markdown with Simplified Chinese and English.